ankidroid/Anki-Android/Development-Guide.md

 On Ubuntu Linux:

-1. Install sqlite3 and meld: sudo apt-get install sqlite3 meld.
+1. Install sqlite3 as above and meld: sudo apt-get install sqlite3 meld.
 1. Make sure my desktop and android have about the same clock time.
-1. Copy country-capitals.anki to both.
+1. Import the same shared deck to both.
 1. Perform the same review sequence on both at the same time.
 1. Copy the modified decks for comparison.
 1. Run the following command and check that times are not too different, and that are no other differences: